nodejs/node/doc/api/module.md

 from this module will be processed by the ESM loader with registered `resolve` hooks; `require.extensions` and monkey-patching on the CommonJS module loader will not apply.
-(In other words, handled `require` calls will behave similarly to an `import` of a CommonJS module.)
+(In other words, handled `require` calls will behave similarly to an `import` of a CommonJS module, other than `require` being sync.)
 If `source` is undefined or `null`, it will be handled by the CommonJS module loader and `require`/`require.resolve` calls will not go through the registered hooks.
 This behavior for nullish `source` is temporary — in the future, nullish `source` will not be supported.

 The Node.js internal `load` implementation, which is the value of `next` for the last hook in the `load` chain, returns `null` for `source` when `format` is